-Medical teams and researchers worldwide are in race against time to create vaccines for the novel Coronavirus, known as COVID-19.
+Medical teams and researchers worldwide are in race against time to create a vaccine for the novel Coronavirus, known as COVID-19.
 Fortunately, a glimpse of hope to thousands of people who were infected has emerged recently.
 French pharmaceutical firm Sanofi announced on Tuesday that Plaquenil, the anti-malarial drug it produces, has demonstrated promising results in treating patients with the emerging coronavirus.

 The company expressed readiness to provide millions of doses to the French government, which is sufficient to treat 300,000 potential patients.
 Plaquenil is a drug composed of “hydroxychloroquine” molecules and has been used for decades in the treatment of malaria and autoimmune diseases such as lupus and arthritis.